Intro to Greenland Kayaking

 Your Coach – Robert Nissenbaum

 An adventure seeker, Robert has paddled much of the Puget Sound, kayaking and camping year-round, navigating tidal currents, wind, rough water, and large, open-water crossings.
 He is an ACA certified instructor, member of Washington Kayak Club, and instructor with the North Sound Sea Kayaking Association.
-When not on the water, he’s looking out to it, writing from his home off Poverty Bay in Des Moines, WA.
+Robert also has the ACA Advanced Communications Instructor Endorsement and can work with students with vision impairment or blindness, hearing impairment, deafness and speech impairments.

 Core Skills You’ll Gain

 - We’ll look at the advantages (and myths) of using a Greenland paddle over a Euro blade.

 - You’ll be introduced to efficiently using a Greenland paddle from how to hold it to stroke, bracing, and rescue techniques.